MicrosoftDocs/PowerShell-Docs/reference/5.1/PSWorkflow/New-PSWorkflowSession.md

 ## INPUTS

+### System.Management.Automation.Runspaces.PSSession

+You can pipe a session to this cmdlet.

-### System.Management.Automation.Runspaces.PSSession[], System.String
+### System.String

-You can pipe a session or a computer name to this cmdlet.
+You can pipe a computer name to this cmdlet.

 ## OUTPUTS